ddnexus/fm/README.md

 ### Star and share!

-If you like FM, please, give it a star and share it with friends and collegues!
+If you like FM, please, give it a star and share it with friends and colleagues!

 ## Features

 FM has all the features that you would expect from a CLI but also from a Desktop File Manager... and actually some more.
 Here is an overview:

 - Navigation with mouse or keyboard
-- Unobstrusive, filterable menu with customizable shortcuts
+- Unobtrusive, filterable menu with customizable shortcuts
 - Jump to common dirs, saved favorites and recent visited dirs
 - Automatic inline syntax-highlighted content preview of file/dir/results
 - Search file names and/or file content with context and highlighted matches